Philosophy & Ethics

 God after the Death of God: Modern and Contemporary Philosophy of Religion

 In the 19th century, Friedrich Nietzsche proclaimed ‘the death of God’.
 But since then, thinkers have constantly returned to the idea of God and the nature of religion.
-You will study understandings of God in continental philosophy and phenomenology, looking at key thinkers such as Martin Heidegger, Jacques Derrida, Emmanuel Levinas, and Luce Irigaray.
-You will also explore the problems of religious truth, and the promise of black spirituality and philosophy of religion.
+You will study understandings of God in continental philosophy and phenomenology, looking at key thinkers such as Martin Heidegger, Jacques Derrida, Emmanuel Levinas, Luce Irigaray and Quentin Meillassoux.
+You will also explore problems concerning power and the legacy of enlightenment thinking, religious truth, and the promise of postmodern and philosophy of religion.

 Entry requirements